vladimir-v-diaz/demo/README.md

 stream of data that essentially results in the client never continuing the update process.
 For this example, we simulate a slow retrieval attack by spawning a server that serves our update client data at a slow rate.
-TUF should not be vulnerable to this attack and raise and the framework should raise an exception or error when it detects when a malicious server or attack is serving it data at a slow enough rate.
+TUF should not be vulnerable to this attack and the framework should raise an exception or error when it detects when a malicious server or attack is serving it data at a slow enough rate.

 ```Bash
 $ python slow_retrieval_server.py 8002 mode_2
 ```

+## Conclusion ##
 These are just some of the attacks TUF protects against.
 For more attacks and upater weaknesses, please see the [Security](https://github.com/theupdateframework/tuf/blob/develop/SECURITY.md) page.
 This concludes the demo.